-DPI membership will be limited to 25 people.
-There may be no more than two (2) DPI members per school per division (2 video, 2 print).
+DPI membership will be limited to 30 people.
+There may be no more than four (4) DPI members per school.
 Completion of the application does not guarantee acceptance to the DPI.

-DPI members will be expected to complete a pre-conference assignment- a newspaper article or newscast script on an assigned topic- to be submitted prior to the conference.
+DPI members will be expected to complete a pre-conference assignment- a newspaper article, newscast script, or social media campaign on an assigned topic- to be submitted prior to the conference.
 This assignment will be emailed to delegates 2-3 weeks before the conference begins so that written material will be up to date and relevant.
-Failure to complete this assignment disqualifies students from awards and running for office.
+Failure to complete this assignment prevents students from attending the conference.
+Failure to complete this assignment on time disqualifies students from awards and running for office.